-Career employees participate in an annual evaluation with their immediate supervisor in or around the month of April of each fiscal year.
+Career employees participate in an annual evaluation with their immediate supervisor each fiscal year.

 CAREER OVERTIME PROCEDURES FOR EMPLOYEES WHO PERFORM OVER TIME AT TWO OR MORE JOBS AT DIFFERENT RATES OF PAY

 With the President's prior approval, non-exempt employees who work more than forty (40) hours per week are due overtime payment or compensatory time.
 The method of overtime calculation for multiple jobs at different hourly rates of pay is based on a weighted average rate of employee compensation.